PAGE CONTENTS

 How to configure the backup schedule for a backup set

-1. On the home page for the relevant Drive backup set, click on Backup Schedule > Edit.
+1. On the home page for the backup set, click on Edit on the Backup schedule card.

-2. You can retain the default of a single daily backup, or you can set your backups to only run on specific days (custom).
+2. You can retain the default of a single daily backup (Daily), or you can set your backups to run only on specific days (Custom).
 In either case, use the drop-down menu to set the backup time.
-Set your preferences and click on the check mark.
+Set your preferences, then click on the check mark at the top right to apply them.

 How to recover a backup set